TriKro/rsb-content/part0-cover/forward.md

 **
   **

-My first encounter with the term lean startup introduced me to the concept of a smoke test.
-The idea was elegant, place a value proposition onto a landing page with the intent to gauge customer demand.
+My first encounter with the term _lean startup_ introduced me to the concept of a smoke test.
+The idea was elegant &mdash place a value proposition onto a landing page with the intent to gauge customer demand.
 So of course I applied it immediately.

-When I heard about Sean Ellis’“How disappointed would you be” survey, I used that.
+When I heard about Sean Ellis' “How disappointed would you be” survey, I used that.

 When I heard about concierge testing, Wizard of Oz testing, paper prototyping, I used them.